Frequently Asked Questions About RMDs

 What Are Required Minimum Distributions (RMDs)?

-The IRS requires a minimum amount to be distributed from retirement accounts annually after reaching age 72.
-Required Minimum Distributions (RMDs) apply to most employer-sponsored qualified retirement plans like 401(k)s, Roth 401(k)s, 403(b)s, 457(b)s, profit-sharing plans, defined benefit plans, etc., as well as traditional IRAs and IRA-based plans such as SEPs, SARSEPs, and SIMPLE IRAs.
-RMDs are not required for Roth IRAs.
-RMDs are generally taxed at ordinary income tax rates; however, an RMD that is a return of qualified basis is tax-free.
+The IRS requires a minimum amount to be distributed from most retirement plans annually beginning at a certain age.
+Required Minimum Distributions (RMDs) apply to most employer-sponsored qualified retirement plans like 401(k)s, 403(b)s, 457(b)s, profit-sharing plans, other defined contribution plans, defined benefit plans, etc., as well as traditional IRAs and IRA-based plans such as SEPs, SARSEPs, and SIMPLE IRAs.
+RMDs are generally not required during the original owner’s lifetime for Roth IRAs or designated Roth accounts in employer retirement plans, such as Roth 401(k) or Roth 403(b) accounts.
+However, beneficiaries of inherited Roth IRAs and inherited designated Roth employer-plan accounts are subject to post-death required distribution rules, which may vary based on the beneficiary type and the plan’s terms.
+RMDs are generally taxed as ordinary income; however, an RMD that is a return of qualified basis is tax-free.
+You may be able to delay taking RMDs from qualified retirement plans if you are still working.

 When Are You Required to Take RMDs?

-As a result of the SECURE Act passed in December 2019, beginning on January 1, 2020, RMDs must be withdrawn annually after reaching age 72.
-Before 2020, RMDs were mandatory upon reaching age 70½.
-However, if you are still working past the age of 72 and you are less than a 5% owner in the company sponsoring the plan, you may delay taking your RMD until the year you retire if the plan allows it (for qualified plans only, not IRAs).
+The age account owners must commence taking lifetime RMDs based on their birth year.
+For individuals born from 1951 through 1959, lifetime RMDs generally begin at age 73.
+For individuals born in 1960 or later, lifetime RMDs generally begin at age 75.
+However, if you are still working past the age of 73 and are less than a 5% owner in the company sponsoring the plan, you may delay taking your RMD until the year you retire if the plan allows it (for qualified plans only, not IRAs).

-The first RMD must be taken for the year you turn 72 but can be delayed until April 1st of the year following the year you turn 72.
-However, account owners are responsible for taking the correct RMD amount by December 31st of all subsequent years.
-The penalty for not distributing the minimum required amount is 50% of the amount required to be distributed but not withdrawn.
+The first RMD must be taken for the year you turn 73 but can be delayed until April 1 of the following year.
+However, account owners are responsible for taking the correct RMD amount by December 31 of all subsequent years.
+The penalty for not distributing the minimum required amount is 25% of the amount required to be distributed but not withdrawn.1 This penalty may also be reduced to 10% if the error is corrected timely.
+However, most individuals who miss an RMD will request a complete penalty waiver.

 How are RMDs Calculated?